yewbdar/Hangman-Game/README.md

 # Hangman-Game
-created a hangman game using javascript .
+Created a hangman game using javascript .
 The word to guess is represented by a row of dashes.
 And The player input guessing the word.
 If the word is correct, the the player wins finds the the word and hangman will be safe .
 Otherwise  the game is over and the hangman  will die .

 # Getting started

-clone repo and
+-clone repo and
 - run command in terminal.
 -run index.html to get start playing game .